Xsolla teams up with Devcom on year-long strategic partnership

 Xsolla will also be featured as the main partner for all forthcoming events, participate in Devcom channels with informative industry content and have a permanent seat on the Devcom strategic advisory board.

-This allows Xsolla to bring its expertise to the table so Devcom can continue to bring relevant, meaningful content to its audiences.
+This enables Xsolla to bring its expertise to the table so Devcom can continue to bring relevant, meaningful content to its audiences.
 Xsolla can extract a lot of understanding of the game business because it works with so many companies across the industry, Hewish said.

 Devcom and Xsolla have successfully collaborated in the past and anticipate this expanded partnership will lead to other similar long-term collaborations between event/content formats and globally-operating companies in the games industry.
 The two businesses each bring a large network of industry professionals and knowledge together and will be an example of how long-term partnerships can benefit the community as a whole.